Gita Bhashya: Second hexad

 The second hexad is centered around the concept of bhakti yoga.
 Bhakti (devotion to God), is defined as the flow of consciousness to Narayana (Vishnu).
 This is described to be achieved by devotion to Vishnu in the Atman (sense of self), which then manifests in the jiva (life force).
 Vishnu is described as the Supreme Being in this hexad, stated to be the source, upholder, as well as the destroyer of the cosmos, which is itself regarded to be his body.
 The author offers an interpretation of the mahavakya tat tvam asi (thou art that) as the Śarīra-Śarīrī (body-soul) relationship between Ishvara and his two natures, jiva and ajiva (animate and inanimate matter).
 Sincere devotion to God is described to be the only prerequisite for the purposes of worship.
 The vishvarupa (cosmic form) of Krishna, the distinction between the concepts of moksha and kaivalya, and the paratva (transcedance) and the saulabhya (accessibility) of God are each offered a discourse.

 Ramanuja offers a critique of the Advaita philosophy in favour of Vishishtadvaita, reproving the rejection of the difference that the proponents of the former made between God and jiva, and between jivas.

+Ramanuja equates upasana with bhakti and writes that one must cast off maya to offer bhakti.
+This interpretation presupposes prapatti as a step before bhakti.